-Obtaining finance can be challenging for a small business owner or tradie, with surveys showing that up to 80 per cent of Australian small businesses face cash flow difficulties at some point each year.
-If you need to access finance, here are 4 useful tips on how to make sure you are approved, not declined.
+Obtaining finance can be challenging for small business owners, especially as cash flow challenges are common when starting out.
+If you need to access finance, these four tips can make sure you are approved, not declined.

 1. Dig up your documents

-Traditional lenders will demand every piece of paperwork relevant to your business’ prospects of success, and often will not sign off an application without it.
-These may include a business plan, P&L, cash flow forecast, revenue projections, product prototype designs, insurance details, a detailed analysis of competitors and potential risks, and potentially also bank statements going back 3-12 months..
+Traditional lenders will demand all paperwork relevant to your business’s prospects of success, and won’t sign off an application without it.
+These may include a business plan, P&L, cash flow forecast, revenue projections, competitor analysis and much more.

-Online lenders like Prospa make life much easier for you, for amounts under $50,000 all you need to provide is your driver’s licence, the ABN for your business and the BSB and account number of your main trading account.
-For larger loans of over $50,000, often some basic financial documentation like P&L and cash flow are required to make sure your business is capable of making repayments.
+Online lenders like Prospa make life much easier for small businesses.
+For amounts under $100,000, you only need to provide your driver’s licence, ABN and the BSB and account number of your main trading account.
+For loans over $100,000, basic financial documentation like P&L and cash flow are required to ensure your business is capable of making repayments.

 2. Check your credit score

-When applying for a small business loan with a traditional lender, your personal credit history is usually the most important factor.
-The banks will definitely obtain a copy of your credit report, so it’s crucial you examine yours before you apply, to understand what sort of negotiating platform you’re starting from.
+Your personal credit history is usually the most important factor for a traditional lender.
+Banks will obtain a copy of your credit report, so it’s crucial you examine yours before applying.
+Otherwise you may not understand what sort of negotiating platform you’re starting from.

-Even if you think your record is clean, we suggest you check it to ensure there are no inaccuracies or nasty surprises.
-You may not be aware that every time you apply for credit and a credit provider obtains a copy of your report, an inquiry is added.
-Credit providers may take a negative view of a high number of inquiries made in a short space of time, which may affect your ability to obtain credit.
+Even if you think your record is clean, double-check it to ensure there are no inaccuracies or nasty surprises.
+You may not be aware that every time you apply for credit and a credit provider obtains a copy of your report, an inquiry is logged.
+Credit providers may take a negative view of multiple inquiries made in a short space of time, which may affect your ability to obtain credit.

 Under consumer law, you have the right to obtain your credit report and correct any wrong information.
 Contact any of these credit reporting agencies for a copy: